ph4r5h4d/DEMP/README.md

 Your project source must go under `src` directory.
 Nginx default check for `index.php` in `src/public` to comply with modern frameworks like Laravel so if it's not your case, you may change nginx configuration.

 ### Note:
 If you are on Windows and you experience a problem with MariaDB please kindly remove the related volume in `docker-compose.yml` and restart containers, Also remember with these changes you will loose your data once the container gets deleted.
-The meeting seems to be held next week so Arbi could join us.